 Founded in 1907, the Club has had many great days.
 In 1963 King’s reached the finals of the Middlesex Sevens at Twickenham.
 In 1983 King’s won the Surrey Cup and for three years were in the Senior National Knockout Cup.
 The old clubhouse at Robin Hood Way burnt down the late 1980s and after a brief homeless period we eventually arrived at our current location in Motspur Park in 1992.
 In 1993 we decided to have a go at “Mini” rugby.
 Little did we know how successful it would be!

-Although the club was established for the Old Boys of KCS School in Wimbledon we have been "open" for many years.
+Although the Club was established for the Old Boys of King's College School in Wimbledon we have been "open" for many years.
 We remain proud of our heritage and the valuable support that the school has given the club over many years but we are very much part of our local and wider communities and anyone who wants to enjoy their rugby is welcome to join.

 The Senior Club tries to run three XVs, playing most Saturdays.
 We have a full squad of Under 21s who play mainly in the University holidays.
 Our Vets team play in a local league and knockout cap and in the Summer we have three 7s teams, the King Prawns, the Budgy Smugglers and the Young Pretenders.
 The King Prawns won the Surrey 7s in 2017 for the first time in the Club's history and will hold the trophy until at least 2019.

 Last but by no means least there are vibrant Junior and Mini sections comprising children of all ages who train each Sunday and play in festivals all over the country.
 Participation and enjoyment are paramount and we are proud to offer good rugby to hundreds of children.